 I kept up the physical activity, modified oil baths, not the peel, so hair returned to my arms and legs and pubic region and chest and face, but softer, sparser, 'ginger hair'.

 My routine of exercise and grooming drove my wives loopy, but they did like the sparkling me better than the craggy one.

 So I kiss wife good bye, onto my Spuck, take the long ride back to Earth.
-Back to the University, back to the Museum, to pinch more artifacts no one would miss, and back
+Back to the University, back to the Museum, to pinch more artefacts no one would miss, and back to Smudge.

 It always seems to come back to Smudge.

 No matter how many times I berth here, the crumminess startles.

 As expected, at sundown, Ahmet invited himself to drink my wine.